Symphony No. 7 (Ries): Composition History

-Haslinger acquired the symphony by Ries with the intention of submitting it as a competition contest in order to bring a prize-winning work to the market, in the case of a prize.
+Haslinger acquired the symphony by Ries with the intention of submitting it order to bring a prize-winning work to the market, should it win a prize.
 The copy of the symphony, which had been sent to Vienna, received a new title without the composer's name, but with the motto "I have done my own."
-The fact that the work was actually submitted is confirmed by the publication of keys and foreign exchange of the 57 symphonies, which were recorded in December 1835; There appears as No. 15 a symphony in A minor with the motto " I have done my own."
-Ries himself does not seem to have asked for his consent and only afterwards has been informed of his involuntary participation in the competition; On 16 June 1836, he wrote to Joseph Ries:
+The fact that the work was actually submitted is confirmed by the publication of keys and foreign exchange of the 57 symphonies, which were recorded in December 1835; There appears as No. 15 a symphony in A minor with the motto, "I have done my own."
+Ries himself does not seem to have been asked for his consent; only afterward was he informed of his involuntary participation in the competition.
+On 16 June 1836, he wrote to Joseph Ries:

-"A new symphony will soon be released.
+A new symphony will soon be released.
 You will remember that a company lover in Vienna ordered a symphony in Vienna last summer.
 I am now, to my great surprise, that Haslinger, who has always given me so bad a position, that I could never sell him a MS Wanted: / this Sinf: bought from these lovers to themselves and also entered the price work for symphonies.
-What you do not experience!"
+What you do not experience!

-The hope of the publication of the symphony was in vain; In January 1836 the jury had already announced the prize-winner, Franz Lachner, and some of the mention of particularly worthy compositions [8 ]; The symphony of Ries was not among them [9 ]; And Haslinger may no longer had been interested in its publication.
-This last symphony by Ferdinand Ries remained unpublished until 1982; Nothing is known about a performance.
-Ries himself seems to have refrained from his initial optimism with regard to the work.

-This symphony was not published in Ries's time and no performances are known.
-The only recording of this work served as its world premiere.
+Hopes for the publication of the symphony were in vain; In January 1836 the jury had already announced the prize-winner: Franz Lachner.
+Along with the winner, particularly worthy compositions were mentioned, but the symphony of Ries was not among them.
+Haslinger may no longer have been interested in its publication as well.
+This last symphony by Ferdinand Ries remained unpublished until 1982; The symphony was not published in Ries' time.
+Ries himself seems to have refrained from his initial optimism with regard to the work, and no performances are known; the only recording of this work served as its world premiere.

-Ries's symphonies were numbered, on the whole, in order, not of composition, but of publication and/or first performance in England.
-The publisher Schuberth also applied op.181 to Ries's Introduction et Rondeau à la Zingaresco for piano published in 1838.
-The 1860s Abschrift parts (manuscript copy) held at the Staatsbibliothek zu Berlin use Op.181 to describe the symphony.
+Ries' symphonies were numbered, on the whole, in order, not of composition, but of publication and/or first performance in England.
+The publisher Schuberth also applied op.181 to Ries' Introduction et Rondeau à la Zingaresco for piano published in 1838.
+The 1860s Abschrift parts (manuscript copy) held at the Staatsbibliothek zu Berlin use Op.
+181 to describe the symphony.